jaiswr2/corrosion-rate-app/README.md

-# Steel Pile Corrosion Rate Predictor
+# Prediction of Corrosion of Steel Pile Embedded in Soil

 This app predicts corrosion rate (mean μ and uncertainty σ) using an NGBoost model trained on a global steel pile corrosion dataset.